elisabeth-leonhardt/react-query-pagination/README.md

 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

-## Pagination with Rick and Morty
+## This project implements Pagination and Infinite Scroll with the Rick and Morty API

-to see the implemented pagination with CSR, go to [http://localhost:3001/paginationCSR](http://localhost:3001/paginationCSR) to see the implemented pagination with SSR, go to [http://localhost:3001/paginationSSR](http://localhost:3001/paginationSSR) I am working on a an article on infinite scroll with react query, so you can expect this repo and the files to change :)
+to see the implemented pagination with CSR, go to [http://localhost:3001/paginationCSR](http://localhost:3001/paginationCSR)

+to see the implemented pagination with SSR, go to [http://localhost:3001/paginationSSR](http://localhost:3001/paginationSSR)

+to see the implemented infinite scroll (CSR), go to [http://localhost:3001/infiniteCSR](http://localhost:3001/infiniteCSR)

+don't forget to check out my [blog](https://dev.to/elisabethleonhardt) on dev.to to read the explainations on how this is implemented!